 This truth is most clearly revealed in the whole transgender bathroom debate.
 The kerfuffle over who gets to pee where is not really about fairness; if it were, we would be done discussing it already.
 Nor is it about men dressed convincingly as women using women’s bathrooms.

-Like it or not, that sort of thing has been going on for as long as there have been bathrooms in public places and most folks have been none the wiser.
-Contrary what the LBGTQ community would have the world believe, conservatives do not routinely do “parts” checks or demand to see birth certificates at the entrance to public toilets.
+Like it or not, that sort of thing has been going on for as long as there have been bathrooms in public spaces and most folks have been none the wiser.
+Contrary what the LBGTQ community would have the world believe, conservatives do not routinely do “parts” checks or demand to see birth certificates at the entrance of public toilets.

 The real issue at hand is a small minority of men who do not routinely dress as women who claim there are times when they suddenly “feel” like women and should therefore be treated like women.
 These men are demanding the right to enter women’s restrooms whenever that feeling happens to strike them.
 According their supporters the “needs” of men caught in deception outweigh the rights of everyone else.